AngelArgirov/ANGEL-ARGIROV-MILESTONE-1/README.md

                            * https://myaccount.google.com/
                            * https://youtube.com/
                            * https://linkedin.com/

+# WIREFRAMES

 # PURPOSE

+This Website was created for the sole purpose of completing the first Milestone Project for the Code Institute's Full Stack Developer course.
+It was built using the knowledge gained from the HTML, CSS and User Centric Design modules

 1. TO SHOW THAT I AM VERY FRIENDLY PERSON

 2. I HAVE GOOD EXPERIENCE IN WHAT I DO

 3. PEOPLE TO USE MY SERVICES FOR BUILDING A WEBSITE WITH AMAZING UI/UX DESIGN

+# TESTING

+As this project is static and contains no back-end functionality, the testing performed will be on the visual effects and layout of the Website.
+Testing to be done on at least three web browsers and all screen sizes.

+No elements should overlap another container div.
+All carousel items should be controllable with the mouse as well as sliding on a timer.

+All nav links should direct to the correct html pages as per their names.
+The Home page is the exception, this one will redirect to index.html.

+All links to external websites must open in a new browser.

+Testing of form validation will also be required to ensure the correct inputs are taken and that all fields are required.

+Validation of inclusion for all features included in the Structure of the Website / Wireframes must be performed.